Hobbyists & Industry luminaries alike learn on every visit

 - Navarre, Florida

-Is the titanium solid or in solution?
+A. Is the titanium solid or in solution?
 Please give more precise details as to what you have.
 You cannot electrodeposit titanium from an aqueous solution.
 Your only chance of depositing titanium on the inside of the bowl is to filter it off as a solid and vacuum deposit it onto the bowl, but I suspect this is totally impractical.
-Doing this will also separate the titanium form the nitric acid.
+Doing this will also separate the titanium from the nitric acid.

 trevor crichton